Lamar Sparkman: Early life and education

 Sparkman was a third generation Tampa native and attended Plant High School.
 He attended the University of Florida and served in the Army before becoming a sports cartoonist at the Tampa Times.

 Career

 Sparkman worked for the Tampa Bay Times and Tampa Tribune during his career.
 He designed the first logo for the Tampa Bay Buccaneers, Bucco Bruce.

 Sparkman did football cartoon depicting the Florida Gators and Florida State Seminoles.
 He later worked for the Tampa Tribune until 1987 when he retired to focus on his paintings.

 His swashbuckling pirate design for the Bucs was dropped in 1997.

-He has painted various professional athletes and gold courses.
+He has painted various professional athletes and golf courses.
 His paintings have adorned the walls of Augusta National and the cover of its menu.
 In 2010 his family donated more than 200 of his drawings to the Tampa Bay History Center.
 In 2011, his work was displayed as part of an exhibit on sports history at the museum.
 In 1980, 30 of his portraits were displayed at the Moorehead Planetarium.